Unforgiven: Plot

-In 1881, in the fictional town of Big Whiskey, Wyoming, a cowboy named Quick Mike slashes prostitute Delilah Fitzgerald's face with a knife, permanently disfiguring her.
+In 1880, in the fictional town of Big Whiskey, Wyoming, a cowboy named Quick Mike slashes prostitute Delilah Fitzgerald's face with a knife over an insult, permanently disfiguring her.
 As punishment, Sheriff "Little Bill" Daggett orders Mike and his associate who was with him at the brothel, Davey Bunting, to turn over several of their ponies to Delilah's employer, Skinny DuBois, for his loss of revenue.
 Outraged, the prostitutes offer a $1,000 bounty for the cowboys' deaths.

 In Hodgeman County, Kansas, a boastful young man visits Will Munny's hog farm.
 He calls himself the "Schofield Kid" and claims to be an experienced bounty hunter looking for help pursuing the cowboys.
 Formerly a notorious outlaw and murderer, Will is now a repentant widower raising two children.
 After initially refusing to help, Will realizes that his farm is failing and his children's future is in jeopardy.
-He recruits his friend Ned Logan, another retired outlaw, and they catch up with the Kid, whom they discover is severely near-sighted.
+He recruits his friend Ned Logan, another retired outlaw, and they catch up with the Kid, who they discover is severely near-sighted.

-Back in Big Whiskey, British-born gunfighter "English" Bob, an old acquaintance and rival of Little Bill's, arrives in town with his biographer W. W. Beauchamp, seeking the bounty.
+Back in Big Whiskey, British-born gunfighter "English" Bob, an old acquaintance and rival of Little Bill's, arrives in town with his biographer W.W.
+Beauchamp, seeking the bounty.
 Enforcing the town's antigun law, Little Bill, with his deputies, disarms Bob and beats him savagely to discourage others from attempting to claim the bounty.
 Bob, humiliated, is banished from town the next morning, but Beauchamp stays out of a fascination with the sheriff, who debunks many of the romantic notions Beauchamp has about the Wild West.
 Little Bill explains to Beauchamp that the best attribute for a gunslinger is to be cool-headed under fire rather than to have the quickest draw, and to always kill the best shooter first.